Category: four buttons

 Brother KH531 knitting machine

 I am actually very bummed that I have not gotten a chance to work on this machine and/or see it in person.
 However, here are the pictures posted with the author’s persmission.
-It is a 4-push button knitting machine with a screw-on handle and a clip-on vintage row counter.
-The buttons are activated using the…
+The machine has a very interesting tension mast: I have not seen such design in any other machines.
+It is a 4-push button…

 Brother Profile 551 knitting machine (sometimes called Brother KH551) is a standard gauge machine (with the space between needles equal to 4.5 mm).
-It was released to the market by Brother in 1960-ies.
-No other brand names exist to the best of my knowledge.
-I have no idea why these earlier models are called “Profile”…
+It was released to the market by Brother in the 1960s.
+I have no idea why these earlier models are called “Profile” and why later models started being called “KH”.
+It features…